Pprave1/Mission-to-Mars/README.md

 ![challenge_del_1.png](Challenge_images/challenge_del_1.png)

-### Mongo database  was used to store the data ,integrated into web app ,so that data is displayed when everytime when scraping.py run don ein deliverable 2.
+### Mongo database  was used to store the data ,integrated into web app ,so that data is displayed when everytime scraping.py run as mentioned in deliverable 2.

   #### Flask display data